One-Stop Solution to register company in Estonia

 - Otherwise known as a private limited company, it is commonly adopted by foreign investors and entrepreneurs.
 An Estonian limited liability company is a separate legal entity distinct from its directors and shareholders.
 This protects directors and shareholders from the debts and liabilities incurred by the company.

 - To set up a limited liability company in Estonia, you will require a minimum capital of €2,500.
 There should at least be one director of any nationality and one shareholder of any nationality.
-A local registered office and company secretary is also required to set up your limited liability company.
+A local registered office and company secretary is also required to create a limited company.

 Joint Stock Company